openedx/edx-platform/docs/decisions/0019-oep-58-atlas-translations-design.rst

 --------------------------------------

-The `Translation Management update OEP-58`_ proposal has been merged with the following changes to the way translations are managed in Open edX:
+The `Translation Management update OEP-58`_ proposal has been merged with the following changes to the way translations are managed in the Open edX platform:

 - Move Translation Files to the `openedx-translations repo`_
-- Add `Transifex GitHub App <https://github.com/apps/transifex-integration>`_
-  to openedx Organization
+- Add the `Transifex GitHub App <https://github.com/apps/transifex-integration>`_ to openedx Organization
 - Connect the `openedx-translations repo`_ to the `openedx-translations project`_
 - Copy Transifex's Translation Memory and Combine Translators
-- Get Translations Back for Deployment/Development and introduce the new `openedx-atlas`_ translation tool.
+- Utilize `openedx-atlas`_ to pull translations for development/deployment.

 If you're new to the `Translation Management update OEP-58`_ proposal, please review it in addition to the